-This student is typically the youngest and/or the least experienced member of the safety team.
-This student is usually displays high leadership ability and is assigned as a Safety Services Supervisor and/or Safety Scout during events.
-The trainee works closely with the Team Leader with the functional and administrative aspects of the team, learning the history, details and philosophy of our program.
-The trainee must also have the proper maturity, work ethic, reliability and dedication as all other levels of the Safety Leadership Team, as they may be asked to fill in as an acting Safety Captain during competition in emergency situations.
+This student is typically the youngest and/or the least experienced member of the safety leadership team.
+This student usually displays high leadership potential and is assigned as a Safety Services Supervisor and/or Safety Scout during events.
+The trainee works closely with the Safety Team Leader on the functional and administrative aspects of the team, learning the history, details and philosophy of our program.
+The trainee must also have the proper maturity, work ethic, respect, reliability and dedication as all other levels of the Safety Leadership Team, as they can also be asked to fill in as an acting Safety Captain during competition in emergency situations.